michaelgrosner/tribeca/README.md

 4) Run the container `docker run -p 3000:3000 --link tribeca-mongo:mongo --name tribeca -d tribeca`.
 If you run `docker ps`, you should see tribeca and mongo containers running.

+### Manual Installation

+1) Ensure your target machine has node v0.12 or greater and mongoDB v3 or greater.
+Also, ensure Typescript 1.5, grunt, tsd, and, optionally, forever are installed (`npm install -g grunt-cli typescript tsd forever`).

+2) Clone the repository.

+3) In the cloned repository directory, `npm install` and then `tsd reinstall -s` to pull in all dependencies.

+4) Compile typescript to javascript via `grunt compile`.

+5) cd to the outputted JS files, in `tribeca/service`.

+6) Create a `tribeca.json` file based off the provided `sample-dev-tribeca.json` or `sample-prod-tribeca.json` files and save it in the current directory.
+Modify any config keys and point the instance towards the running mongoDB instance.

+7) Run `forever start main.js` to start the app.

+### Application Usage

-5) Open your web browser to connect to port 3000 of the machine running tribeca.
-If you're running tribeca locally on Mac/Windows, replace "localhost" with the address returned by `boot2docker ip`.
+1) Open your web browser to connect to port 3000 of the machine running tribeca.
+If you're running tribeca locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.

-6) Set up trading parameters to your liking in the web UI.
+2) Set up trading parameters to your liking in the web UI.
 Click the "BTC/USD" button so it is green to start making markets.

 #### Quoting Parameters